mariahnorell/website/content/courses/hr_analytics/python/pandas-basics.md

 my_variable.tail()
 ```

-If you simply write .head() or .tail(), it will automatically return 5 variables.
-If you want to return a specific number, simply place that number within the parentheses.
+Writing .head() or .tail(), it will automatically return 5 variables.
+To return a specific number, place that desired number within the parentheses.
 For example, .head(3) will return the top three rows of data and .tail(7) will return the bottom seven rows of data.

 ### Step Four: Putting it all Together